AntreasAntoniou/DAGAN/README.md

         return x_train, x_test, x_val
  ```

 In short, you need to define your own load_dataset function.
 This function should load your dataset in the form [num_classes, num_samples, im_height, im_width, im_channels].
+Make sure your data values lie within the 0.0 to 1.0 range otherwise the system will fail to model them.
 Then you need to choose which classes go to each of your training, validation and test sets.

 2. Once your data loader is ready, use a template such as train_omniglot_dagan.py and change the data loader that is being passed.
 This should be sufficient to run experiments on any new image dataset.